pu6ki/elsyser/README.md

 This will automatically open the page at http://127.0.0.1:8080/

 ## Tutorial
-1. Check that your both servers are running.
+1. 'python3 manage.py runserver' & 'live-server' should run simultaneously.
 2. Visit http://127.0.0.1:8080/
-3. Click "Register" to create your school account
+3. Click "Register" to create your school account.
-4. Then log in with your credentials
+4. Then log in with your credentials.
 5. Everything about your class and you is one click away!
     - /exams: Upcoming exams
     - /news: Latest news